Lithuanian Road Museum: Other activities

+The museum offers guided tours and educational activities for children and adults of all ages.
+The museum also provides live and remote education for schoolchildren under the Culture Pass program and offers five educational programs for different age groups.

-The Road Museum houses exhibits, some of which are very rare or unique.
-They tell the story of Lithuanian road workers over the last hundred years.
+The Road Museum houses exhibits that tell the story of Lithuanian road workers over the last hundred years.
 Many of the exhibits have been donated by the road workers themselves, revealing to visitors not only the stories of road work but also their own stories.

-The Road Museum is frequently visited by residents of the surrounding towns, visitors from abroad, and groups of visitors from all over Lithuania.
-The museum organizes guided tours to learn about the history of the exhibits.

-In 2015, to celebrate the museum's 20th anniversary, the book "Lithuanian Road Museum" was published.
+In 2015, to celebrate the museum's 20th anniversary, the book Lithuanian Road Museum was published.
 The book describes and illustrates the history of the museum and its past and present exhibits.

 The Road Museum is also a member of the Lithuanian Museum Association.